Recall

 The outside world has a lot of things that distract our dogs and a distracted dog is often a non-responsive dog.
 If you struggle to get your dog's attention when outside Chirag Patel's Counting Game may help.

 Ultimate recall I use a whistle for the ultimate recall as the sound is extremely loud and can be heard over great distances.
-Also unlike the word come a whistle never conveys anger or panic like your voice sometimes can and dogs can often pick up on fear, anger or frustration in your voice and this may make them ignore you, slow down or move/run away in an attempt to give you the space to calm down which is often counterproductive to a recall.
+Also unlike the word come a whistle never conveys anger or panic like your voice.
+Dogs can often pick up on fear, anger or frustration in your voice and this may make them ignore you, slow down or move/run away in an attempt to give you the space to calm down which is often counterproductive to a recall.

 We can also make sure we always set the dog up to succeed when training a whistle and make sure we are ready to heavily reinforce it, thus creating an extremely positive emotional response in your dog’s brain when they hear the sound.